tox-dev/tox/docs/index.rst

 tox is a generic virtual environment management and test command line tool you can use for:

-* checking your package builds and installs correctly under different environments (such as different Python implementations, versions or install dependencies),
+* checking your package builds and installs correctly under different environments (such as different Python implementations, versions or installation dependencies),
 * running your tests in each of the environments with the test tool of choice,
 * acting as a frontend to Continuous Integration servers, greatly reducing boilerplate and merging CI and shell-based testing.